Woman in serious condition after collision with William and Kate’s convoy

-A woman in her 80s is in a serious condition in hospital after an accident involving the Duke and Duchess of Cambridge’s convoy.
+A woman in her 80s is in a serious condition in hospital after an accident involving a police motorbike escorting the Duke and Duchess of Cambridge.

 William and Kate were on their way to a ceremony in Windsor on Monday when a marked police motorbike in their convoy was involved in a collision with the woman on Upper Richmond Road, Richmond, south-west London.

-The woman was taken to hospital in a critical condition, Scotland Yard said.
+The woman, named locally as Irene Mayor, was taken to hospital in a critical condition, Scotland Yard said.

-The duke and duchess are “deeply concerned and saddened” by what happened and have been in touch with the woman who they say is called Irene, Kensington Palace said.
+The duke and duchess are “deeply concerned and saddened” by what happened, Kensington Palace said.
+They are understood to have sent flowers.

 The Independent Office for Police Conduct (IOPC) is investigating the circumstances of the collision which involved a motorcycle attached to the Royalty and Specialist Protection Command.